Martmists-GH/SV-Script-RE/README.md

 - Do NOT modify files in the `split` directory.
 They are only there as reference.
 Same goes for `main.dumped.lua`
 - You are allowed to take some liberties in behavior if you believe it helps readability
 - Some static attributes are not in their correct file (or in any file at all).
 If you wish to contribute these, you'll need to dig through `main.dumped.lua`.
+- If you are familiar with EmmyLua, you may add type comments.
+[CA7CF9DA40689C95A.lua](https://github.com/Martmists-GH/SV-Script-RE/blob/master/decompiled/CA7CF9DA40689C95A.lua) as well as everything in the `common` folder should be a decent starting point.
 Contributions are also welcome for adding a way to look up mappings for the LXX_1 types/functions.

 For hacktoberfest, we will accept any PR that handles a file (or even partially for big files), no matter how small.
 This is simply because out of ~3500 files, only taking about 15 mins on average, this would still be way too much on my own.